mwangdakota/pages-uswds-jekyll/pages/apply/understand-basics.md

   </div>
   <div class="two-column-content-block__col">
     <h2>What we fund</h2>
-    <p>We fund research in a multitude of different technology topic areas.
-From Advanced manufacturing to environmental technologies to semiconductors, we invest in them all.
-Regardless of the technology area your company current occupies, if your company is a good fit we want to invest.</p>
+    <p>We help startups navigate the earliest stages of technology translation, investing roughly $200 million annually in approximately 400 startups.
+Each startup can receive up to $2 million to support translational research and development.
+From advanced manufacturing to artificial intelligence to biological technologies to environmental technologies, we fund nearly all areas of technology.</p>
     <p>To view all the topic areas we invest in, <a href="#">click here and browse our portfolio</a>.</p>
-    <p>If you’re interested in seeing the work our current awaredees are doing, view our current <a href="#">phase 1 awardees</a> or current <a href="#">phase II awardees</a>.</p>
+    <p>If you’re interested in seeing the sorts of startups we have recently funded, view our current <a href="#">Phase 1 awardees</a> or current <a href="#">Phase II awardees</a>.</p>
   </div>
 </section>